wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= v5.6.3 - 22.10.2021 =
+* NEW: Supported Unsubscribing/Opting-Out by URL! the subscribers can Opting-Out by [https://yourdomain.com/?wpsms_unsubscribe=01111111111](https://yourdomain.com/?wpsms_unsubscribe=01111111111)
+* Enhancement: Fixed a notice error in notification class
+* Enhancement: Added the document link in settings
+* Update: Added the MT URL and Credit Balance URL to OneWaySMS gateway
+* Update: Added Callifony (Zen.ae) gateway

 = v5.6.2 - 02.10.2021 =
 * NEW: MMS supported! now the plugin supports sending MMS, the Twilio & Plivo gateways are supports at the moments.
 * Update: Added the argument `$mediaUrls` to `wp_sms_send()` function.